 This course is part of the minor Security, Safety and Justice, taught at TU Delft by a lecturer from TU Delft.
 The course can only be taken within the framework of participation in the minor SSJ.

-The Integration course at the end of the Minor is designed to help students to synthesise SSJ knowledge and skills.
+The Integration course at the end of the Minor is designed to help students to synthesize SSJ knowledge and skills.
 In addition, the course is designed to assess the student’s ability to integrate and apply theoretical and/or methodological knowledge on SSJ and to test their ability to apply SSJ knowledge and skills effectively, within the context of a real world case.

 After this course you:

-can apply the knowledge and methods taught within the SSJ minor to a real case.
+can apply the knowledge and methods taught within the SSJ minor to a real case

 have basic knowledge with regard to the execution and design of case study research

 can design and conduct a (small) qualitative case study into a security incident.